 Eating Disorder Support Groups

-Patients with anorexia nervosa often require addition support to help them make lifestyle changes and reach their weight goals and recover.
+Patients with anorexia nervosa often require additional support to help them make lifestyle changes and reach their weight goals and recover.
 Eating disorders are difficult to overcome, and affected individuals are often unable to relate to family and friends that are not facing the same struggles.

 An eating disorder support group is a group of people who meet on a regular basis to help and support each other as they recover from having an eating disorder such as anorexia nervosa or others.
 They are often very useful as they allow patients to feel understood and accepted within a community of people with similar struggles.